Rekyt/report-ecofog-2015/README.md

-# report-template
+# report-ecofog-2015

-Simple LaTeX report template for internships
+Report for Master's Internship from Feb.
+2015 to June 2015 in [EcoFoG](http://www.ecofog.gf/)

 ## Structure